henryhale/binmod/README.md

 # reprogram

-The initial goal was to create a program that reprograms itself.
+An attempt to create a program that reprograms itself.

 ## Overview